betalist/alfred-workflow/README.md

+# Alfred Workflow for BetaList

 ![](https://github.com/betalist/alfred-workflow/raw/master/screenshot.jpg)

-# Work in progress

-Do not download.
-Will break.
+Browse and search through the latest startups right from within Alfred.

 Based on [alfred-provider-suggest][3]

 # Installation instructions

 1. [Download the Workflow][2]
 2. Open the file
 3. Click ‘Import’ to add it to your Alfred Workflows.
+4. Type 'beta' for the latest startups or 'beta query' to search for startups by name (replace 'query').

 # Development